Edmund I

 Edmund inherited his brother's interests and leading advisers, such as Oda, whom he appointed Archbishop of Canterbury in 941, Æthelstan Half-King, ealdorman of East Anglia, and Ælfheah the Bald, Bishop of Winchester.
 Government at the local level was mainly carried on by ealdormen, and Edmund made substantial changes in personnel during his reign, with a move from Æthelstan's main reliance on West Saxons to a greater prominence of men with Mercian connections.
-Unlike the close relatives of previous kings, his mother and brother attested many of Edmund's charters, suggesting a high degree of family cooperation.
+Unlike the close relatives of previous kings, his mother Eadgifu and brother Eadred attested many of Edmund's charters, suggesting a high degree of family cooperation.
 Edmund was also an active legislator, and three of his codes survive.
 Provisions include ones which attempt to regulate feuds and emphasise the sanctity of the royal person.

 The major religious movement of the tenth century, the English Benedictine Reform, reached its peak under Edgar, but Edmund's reign was important in its early stages.
 He appointed Dunstan abbot of Glastonbury, where he was joined by Æthelwold.
 They were to be two of the leaders of the reform and they made the abbey the first important centre for disseminating it.
 Unlike the circle of his son Edgar, Edmund did not take the view that Benedictine monasticism was the only worthwhile religious life, and he also patronised unreformed (non-Benedictine) establishments.